Strong Small-Cap Equity Market Attractive to Investors

 Facing the prospect of an escalating trade war and increasing U.S. dollar volatility, more investors are looking to hedge risk by turning to smaller domestic public companies that offer a measure of protection from international fluctuations.

 So far in 2018, small-cap stocks have offered strong returns without much corresponding volatility, outperforming large-cap firms by a considerable margin in both regards.
-The small-cap benchmark Russell 2000 index has recorded a more than 9 percent gain so far this year, easily outpacing the 3 percent increase in the S&P 500 as of June 27.
+The small-cap universe has easily outpaced the 3 percent increase in the S&P 500 as of June 27.

 CNBC, citing FactSet data, reported that investors in exchange-traded funds have recently turned away from large caps, pulling some $20 billion out of two major large-cap stock index ETFs in March alone.
 The iShares Russell 2000 ETF added over $2 billion over the same period.